wanhive/pug/docs/README.md

 # Wanhive Pug

-Wanhive Pug is a physical computing library written in C++.
+Wanhive Pug is a secure and high-performance physical computing library coded in C++.

-This package is part of the Wanhive IoT Platform.
+This program is a part of the Wanhive IoT Platform.

 ## Features

-Access and control the GPIO headers of the single board computers (SBCs) from the user space.
+Access and fully control GPIO pins on single board computers (SBCs) directly from the user space.

-- Digital pins
+- Digital I/O pins
 - I2C
 - SPI
 - Terminal and UART